offyotto-sl3/Core-Monitor-CLI/README.md

+PS: This project will ONLY receive security patches from now on.
 # Core-Monitor-CLI

 `Core-Monitor-CLI` is a Swift macOS CLI for system monitoring and privileged fan control.
 The privilege boundary follows Apple's `SMJobBless` model: